antonajoe/Apex-DT-250A-SDR-hack-exploration/README.md

 ### Hardware:

-16Mb of flash and 256Mb(according to the datasheet) of RAM are not bad.
+16Mb of flash and 256Mb of RAM are not bad.
 Not much if any different from a consumer router and DDWRT can run on a MIPS based router.
 Also, running SDR++ on Ubuntu cost about 210mb of memory give or take.
 However if the goal is to run a processing intensive SDR program like SDR++ I don't think the CPU will be sufficient.
 On the other hand, it does already function this way for ATSC, and I wonder if the functions present in the DSP parts of the SoC could be reused to process other signal types.
 An unknown and beyond my knowledge/skill at this point.

-### Unread/Unknown/Protected Registers:
+### Protected Registers:

-Some of the registers that cause system reboot when reading is attempted have enticing labels like the following:
+Some of the registers that are read/write protected have enticing labels like the following:
 ```
 GPADC_CTRL_REG
 GPADC_START_REG